scaleway/scaleway-cloud-controller-manager/docs/loadbalancer-annotations.md

 - `<ip-id>`: will attach a single IP to the LB.
 - `<ip-id>,<ip-id>`: will attach the two IPs to the LB.

+### `service.beta.kubernetes.io/scw-loadbalancer-flexible-ip-types`

+This is the annotation to choose which flexible IP(s) to book when the LB is created.
+It is a comma delimited list of IP types.
+The default value is `ipv4` and the possible values are `ipv4` or `ipv4,ipv6`.
+A flexible IPv4 is always required, an IPv6-only LB is not supported.
+This annotation is only taken into account at LB creation, and has no effect on an already existing LB.
+It is ignored if `service.beta.kubernetes.io/scw-loadbalancer-ip-ids` is set, since in that case the provided IP(s) are used instead of booking new ones.

 ### `service.beta.kubernetes.io/scw-loadbalancer-private-ip-ids`

 This is the annotation to statically set the private IPs of the loadbalancer.